Century300/powerlevel10k/README.md

-This bash script automatically install powerlevel10k (for oh-my-zsh plugin manager) to Ubuntu & Kali on TryHackMe.com.
+This bash script automatically install powerlevel10k (for oh-my-zsh plugin manager with the official supported fonts [MesloLGS](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k)) to Ubuntu & Kali on TryHackMe.com.
 I have not tested it with other machines.
-(You might want to use the official powerlevel10k supported fonts [MesloLGS](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).)

 ## Instructions
 - git clone https://github.com/Century300/powerlevel10k.git ~/Downloads/powerlevel10k (require this path to install Meslo Fonts properly)
 - cd ~/Downloads/powerlevel10k